cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/v0-technologies-stack.md

 **Integration with domains**

-Should be integrated in real-time with domain over bridge to event bus and data spaces shared with security domains (e.g centralized), in a standard mode allowing scalable backend/frontend services, but with a standard integration to the domain applications (e.g application components) via middleware platform (e.g Redis).
+Should be integrated in real-time with domain over bridge to event bus and data spaces shared with security domains (e.g centralized), in a standard mode allowing scalable backend/frontend services, but with a standard integration to the domain applications (e.g application components) via middleware platform (e.g messaging system).

 #### APPLICATION LAYER
 **Processing and distribution of load**

 Should start in a moderate time duration, but should have an acceptable reactivity SLA during the demonstration period allowing to check a realistic behavior of the UI Cockpits principles.

 None requirement about support of data volume operated by the demonstrator using the stack (first phase of the CYBNITY project without challenges about the data load performance).

 **Access and usage via Internet**